-Correction: An earlier version of this story listed the L4 Metrobus among the transit lines serving Forest Hills.
+correction: An earlier version of this article misstated when Kevin Batteh began searching for homes in Forest Hills.
+He began in 2015, not in the early 2000s.
+It also listed the L4 Metrobus among the transit lines serving Forest Hills.
 The line was eliminated a few years ago.

-In the early 2000s, as Kevin Batteh’s three children approached school age, the realities of living in the District’s Shaw neighborhood — from the lack of parking to small yards and busy streets — became more difficult to ignore.
+In 2015, as Kevin Batteh’s three children approached school age, the realities of living in the District’s Shaw neighborhood — from the lack of parking to small yards and busy streets — became more difficult to ignore.

 So Batteh, who envisioned his children playing on a cul-de-sac and walking to school, set out in search of a neighborhood that better fit his ideal.

-He landed, after a tedious search, on D.C.’s Forest Hills neighborhood near Rock Creek Park.
+He landed, after a tedious search, on the District’s Forest Hills neighborhood near Rock Creek Park.

-“We lived in Shaw for 15 years and we loved the neighborhood but we were at a stage in our lives where we wanted a front and back yard and a place where our kids could ride their bikes in the street,” said Batteh, who settled in 2016 on a 6,559-square-foot, seven-bedroom, six-bathroom house on Chesapeake Street NW.
+“We lived in Shaw for 15 years and we loved the neighborhood but we were at a stage in our lives where we wanted a front and back yard and a place where our kids could ride their bikes in the street,” said Batteh.

 “Forest Hills has a suburban kind of feel, but you still have the benefits of city living with bigger lots and more space.
 We don’t have to stress about where we’re going to park our car when we get home,” Batteh said.

 Secluded setting: Situated near Chevy Chase and Connecticut Avenue, Forest Hills, as the name implies, is a leafy, established neighborhood that boasts Rock Creek Park as its back yard, said Erich Cabe, a real estate agent with Compass.